-As you’ll know from our article on how to pick the best vlogging camera for your needs, this is the price range we favor for vloggers if at all possible to squeeze in your budget
+As you’ll know from our article on how to pick the right vlogging camera for your needs, the $200 vlogging camera is the price range we favor for vloggers if at all possible to squeeze in your budget.

 These are some of the top $200 and under cameras we found for you.

 [amazon fields=”B004H8FNKS” value=”thumb” image_alt=”Sony Cyber-Shot DSC-W570″ image_size=”large” image_class=”aawp”]